blackm0re/sylpheed/README.md

 - backup your Sylpheed profile (often $HOME/.sylpheed-2.0)!

-- start Sylpheed and open Configuration -> Common preferences...!
+- start Sylpheed and open "Configuration" -> "Common preferences..."!

 - select the "Master password" tab, enable "Use master password" and apply the changes!